 7.1.
 Controls.
 Gong will implement and maintain administrative, physical and technical safeguards designed for the protection of the security, confidentiality and integrity of Customer’s Personal Data, pursuant to the Gong Information Security Policy.
 Gong regularly monitors its compliance with these safeguards.
-Gong will not materially decrease the overall security of the Service during the term of the Agreement.
+Gong will not materially decrease the overall security of the Services during the term of the Agreement.

 7.2.
 Policies, Certifications and Audit Reports.
 Gong uses external auditors to verify the adequacy of its security measures.
 The internal controls of the Service are subject to periodic testing by such auditors and are based on the Statement on Standards for Attestation Engagements (SSAE) No. 18 Service Organisation Control (SOC2) report.
 Upon Customer’s written request at reasonable intervals and subject to confidentiality limitations, Gong will make available to Customer that is not a Gong competitor (or to a third party auditor on Customer’s behalf, that is not a Gong competitor and subject to the auditor’s execution of Gong’s non-disclosure agreement), the most recent version of third-party security audit or certification reports commonly made available to Gong Customers.

 8. PERSONAL DATA BREACH MANAGEMENT AND NOTIFICATION